LordWhiskas/Visualization-Capsule-Neural-Networks/README.md

 >
 > After changing image click on ```update graph``` to see new graph

+# Changing model

+❗Use custom sampler ```MySampler``` for balancing classes in your dataset.
+It will improve your model accuracy.

 ## Acknowledgments

 I would like to express my deepest appreciation to Dominic Vranay, who is providing expert guidance and support throughout the development of this project.